List of Hollyoaks characters introduced in 1995–1996: Dawn Cunningham

+Gordon Hilton Cunningham (commonly referred to as Mr. C), appeared in the serial's first episode airing on 23 October 1995 played by an uncredited walk-on actor and later played by Bernard Latham who made his first appearance on 25 March 1996.
+He left in 2004 when the character died of a heart attack after being involved in a car crash.
+He briefly returned in 2008 in a dream sequence.

 Angela Cunningham

 Angela Cunningham (also Williams) is the ex-wife of Gordon Cunningham, and mother of Max Cunningham, Jude Cunningham, Cindy Cunningham and Dawn Cunningham.
 Since her first and last appearances as a regular character in 1995 and 1999, Angela has made several guest appearances in 2004, 2006 and 2008.
 She married her boyfriend, Terry Williams in the first ever marriage on the show.

 When Hollyoaks began, Angela and Gordon were already divorced, but Angela tried to play a part in the complicated lives of Max, Jude, Cindy and Dawn, including Cindy's teenage pregnancy and Dawn's death from leukemia in 1997.
 Angela returned for Gordon's funeral in 2004, Max's wedding to Clare Devine in 2006, and again for his wedding to Steph Dean in 2008.
 When the ceremony finished, Gordon son Tom Cunningham was playing on the road when a car was coming, Max moved Tom on the pavement but he was struck by a car and was killed, and Angela's last appearance was attending Max's funeral.

 She was mentioned in February 2010 when Cindy's daughter Holly Cunningham went missing, but she didn't return.
 In 2016, Cindy later called her, and was happy that Jude returned to the village.